wso2/wso2-qa-artifacts/products/wso2_APIManager/other_resources/jmeter_scripts/token_generation/1.10.0/README.md

 Pre-Condition:-
 - Echo service API should be created and published to the store (WSO2 Application server is required to be running)
+- When creating the Echo service API, please provide the API context as 'echoservice'
 - RenewTokenFinal_FINAL.jmx should be already being executed and the access tokens should have been regenerated for the first time.

 CSV Data Set Config:-
 Filename:- Provide .csv file name used in 'RenewTokenFinal_FINAL.jmx' script to store access tokens

+Other:-
+Continues to refresh tokens forever > Loop count determines how many times the keys will be renewed within intervals.